 ASR Schadeverzekering N.V. (a.s.r. non-life) is a subsidiary of ASR Nederland N.V. (a.s.r. or group). a.s.r. non-life intends to enable people to be insured against risks they are unable or unwilling to bear themselves. a.s.r. non-life is convinced that its main strategic principle is justified by thinking in terms of customer interests and perception.
 The products and services of a.s.r. non-life must be in line with this.
 Understandability and simplicity combined with efficient business processes and a solid financial position are essential.
 Customers can count on their risk coverage being held by an insurer that works sustainably, listens to them, thinks along with them and is accessible through various channels.
 Customers need transparent products, clear communication and personal service. a.s.r. non-life has made it its top priority to meet these needs.
 For example, activities and objectives of a.s.r. non-life are tested against the interests of the customer and products are presented to customer panels.
 Customer journeys and the wishes expressed by customers are included in product development.
 Ultimately, this is reflected in the valuation of customers as measured by the Net Promoter Score (NPS).
-The NPS measures the extent to which customers would recommend a.s.r. non-life to their surroundings.
+The NPS measures the extent to which customers would recommend a.s.r. non-life to their environment.
 Also a lot of attention is paid to our social role and sustainability.
-A concrete example of this is the option for customers claiming on their residential fire insurance to spend 10% extra on top of the damage claimed on making their home climate neutral.
-Besides promoting sustainable damage repair, a.s.r. non-life opened a sustainability desk for advisors with questions about new, sustainable initiatives and whether these are insurable with a.s.r. non-life. a.s.r. was again rated as the most sustainable insurance company worldwide by Sustainalitics on their Environmental, Social and Governance (ESG) Risk Rating in September 2022.
-According to Sustainalitics, a.s.r. has a negligible risk for several ESG criteria relevant to insurers, for example integration of ESG in insurance products. a.s.r. joined the Net-Zero Insurance Alliance (NZIA) to reduce CO2 emissions in its insurance portfolio.
-Target of the partnership is to make the insurance portfolio climate neutral by 2050.
+A concrete example of this is the further investment a.s.r. non-life has made in sustainability by entering into two new partnerships, with Soople and Fixxer (see chapter 1.4 of the 2023 annual report of a.s.r. non-life), both companies being specialised in sustainable damage repair.
+This will enable a.s.r. non-life to take the next step in its strategy: a.s.r. non-life wants to focus even more strongly on sustainable damage repair and, in due course, offer this to its customers as efficiently as possible.
+After joining the Net Zero Insurance Alliance (NZIA) end of 2021, in August 2023 a.s.r. non-life took the next step by publishing interim net zero targets for 2030 for its non-life insurance portfolio.
+These targets are part of the commitment signed by a.s.r. as a member of the NZIA to make its entire insurance portfolio emission neutral by 2050.